Pioneer-Robotics/FtcPioneer-RobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 1) Make a copy of "ExampleAuto" and retitle it something meaningful

+2) Change the values of "startX" and "startY" to the coordinates the robot will start at fot this auto (units are cm, the back left corner is  (0,0), measure from the center odometry wheel)

-2) Delete the body of the "loop()" method and replace it with what you actually want
+3) Delete the body of the "loop()" method and replace it with what you actually want

-3) You're Done!
+4) You're Done!

 ## Creating your own TeleOps